 For breakfast, SQIRL sells Proof Bakery granola with homemade almond milk or homemade yogurt and jam.
 Since this is SQIRL headquarters, jars of jam line the shelf behind one coffee bar.
 Choices change with the seasons and might include Seascape Strawberry & Rose Geranium, Brown Sugar Blenheim Apricot and Elephant Heart Plum.

 Malva Pudding Cake ($3) is a muffin-like South African cake that incorporates apricot jam.
 When the round is still hot, Koslow pours in a sauce of cream, butter and light water, but the cake still doesn’t get very rich, a testament to her deft touch..

-We returned for more Kukoho Rose Brown Rice, this time as Porridge ($6).
+I returned for more Kukoho Rose Brown Rice, this time as Porridge ($6).
 The cool rice pudding-like bowl came with a choice of jam and toasted hazelnuts.
 My jam was brown sugar Blenheim apricot, which contributed to a great combo.

 Glanville tends to stay behind the espresso station, and pulled shots of 49th Parallel Coffee Roasters Sidamo, from Ethiopia’s Fero Co-op.
 In a Short Capp ($3.50), aka a Gibraltar, when combined with milk, the espresso is mocha-like, even without chocolate.
 Amazing.

 I visited G&B Coffee at SQIRL in the collaboration’s infancy, and was already impressed with the results and value.
 G&B’s coffee is worth experiencing for its precision and flavor, and SQIRL’s food is welcome thanks to the quality and timeliness of the ingredients, the creativity (and flavor).
 However, each element elevates its counterpart, so try both.